 Courtney Humphries, PhD

-I am a writer, journalist, educator, and interdisciplinary environmental researcher interested in the how we navigate science, nature, and society in a changing climate and an urbanizing world.
-Building on a career as a widely published science writer, my scholarly and public writing focus on the intersection of people and the built environment.
-I have a masters degree in science writing from MIT and I’m a former Knight Science Journalism Fellow at MIT.
-I have a PhD in environmental sciences from University of Massachusetts Boston, where I trained in transdisciplinary approaches to addressing coastal issues through its NSF-funded Integrative Graduate Education and Research Traineeship (IGERT).
+I am a writer, journalist, educator, and interdisciplinary environmental researcher interested in understanding and improving urban environments.
+I’m a widely published science journalist with a masters degree in science writing from MIT and I’m a former Knight Science Journalism Fellow at MIT.
+I have a PhD in environmental sciences from University of Massachusetts Boston, where I was an NSF-funded Integrative Graduate Education and Research Traineeship (IGERT) fellow.
+My new book, Climate Change and the Future of Boston, published with Anthem Press in 2026, provides a detailed study of the city’s challenges and opportunities in addressing climate change.
 I have taught interdisciplinary courses at Boston College in environmental studies and journalism, and am teaching environmental communication at Smith College in 2026.
-I'm the author of Superdove: How the Pigeon Took Manhattan....And the World, a natural history of pigeons published by Smithsonian Books, which was acclaimed in the New York Times Book Review.
-My upcoming book, Climate Change and the Future of Boston with Anthem Press, provides a detailed study of the city’s challenges and opportunities in addressing climate change.
+I'm also author of Superdove: How the Pigeon Took Manhattan....And the World, a natural history of pigeons published by Smithsonian Books, which was acclaimed in the New York Times Book Review.
 I often speak about urban climate issues in Boston and beyond, and am interested in speaking, writing, and collaborative opportunities.
-You can find more writing at my new Substack newsletter, The Nature We Make.
+You can find more writing at my Substack newsletter, The Nature We Make.